giorginolab/vmd_plumed/doc/INSTALL.md

 Plumed-GUI version update
 ----------------------------------------

-VMD 1.9.1 comes with a very old version of Plumed-GUI pre-installed, which does not support PLUMED 2.0.
+VMD 1.9.1 comes with a very old (0.9) version of Plumed-GUI pre-installed, which does not support PLUMED 2.0.
 Updating Plumed-GUI to the latest version is easy and highly recommended.
-To upgrade Plumed-GUI, please follow the instructions provided below.
+To upgrade, please follow the instructions provided below.

 Note that you will **need write privileges** in VMD's program directory.
 Should you lack them, perform a private installation of VMD